 The year-on-year changes in NYGB's annual ROI contained in Table 2 - on both a gross and net basis - are graphically represented in Figure 3.
-This figure shows that NYGB's annual financial performance has consistently improved.
 The key difference in the components of the calculation between gross and net measures (for both annual and cumulative periods) is that net measures (i.e., Annual Net ROI and Cumulative Net ROI) include Expenses as an offset to Revenues, whereas Gross ROI measures do not.